We moved a 600 GB Vimeo library to Google Drive — here's how long it took

 Benchmark hero image

 We get the same question often: "How long will it take to move my whole Vimeo library?"
-The honest answer is "it depends on three things: the size, the mode you pick, and Vimeo's API rate limits."
+The honest answer is "it depends on two things: the size of the library, and Vimeo's API rate limits."
 But that's not a satisfying answer, so we ran a real benchmark and wrote it up.

 The setup

-In server mode, our infrastructure streams videos directly from Vimeo's CDN to Google Drive at data-center speeds.
-Our servers sit in a well-peered DC with multi-gigabit bandwidth, so the bottleneck stops being our connection.
+Our infrastructure streams videos directly from Vimeo's CDN to Google Drive at data-center speeds.
+Our servers sit in a well-peered DC with multi-gigabit bandwidth, so the bottleneck isn't our connection.

 Try it now